PayBreak/paybreak-sdk-php/README.md

 ## Documentation

+## Usage

+### Composer

+Require the SDK using composer:

+`composer require paybreak/paybreak-sdk-php:^4.0`

+### API Client Factory

+To use the paybreak SDK, you'll need to implement the `ApiClientFactoryInterface`

+See our example implementation in the [Basket Repository](https://github.com/PayBreak/basket/blob/master/app/Gateways/ApiClientFactory.php)

 1. `composer require paybreak/paybreak-sdk-php:^4.0` // check if  `:^4.0` is working
 2. // implement your `ApiClientFactoryInterface` with your configuration. we can giv a link to baske to show our implementation in Laravel
 3. // show how to create instance of `Application`